 and

-complete and up-to-date vita CV.
+complete and up-to-date CV.

-The application and the vita CV shall be placed in the PAF OPF of the applicant.
+The application and the CV shall be placed in the PAF of the applicant.
 This material will be deemed to have been placed in the PAF at the request of the Lecturer and will not require a five (5) day notice prior to placement in the file.

 It is the responsibility of the lecturer applicant to see that any appropriate documentation in support of his/her application has been placed in the Personnel Action File.